 How Classroom Routines are Important for Effective Classroom Management

-Teaching habits take time, possibly a couple of weeks on each teaching routine, depending on the class.
+Depending on the class, teaching habits take time, possibly a couple of weeks for each teaching routine.
 You will also need to revisit, practice, and reinforce them continually.
-A little two-minute reminder on three or four different routines is all that is required at the start of a lesson, but it still must be done to keep your routines fresh in your students’ minds.
+A little two-minute reminder on three or four different routines is all required at the start of a lesson, but it still must be done to keep your routines fresh in your students’ minds.

 Ideas for Learning Effective Classroom Management Techniques

 Educators find great value in self-reflection to grow as teaching professionals.
-You can review an article I wrote titled How Teachers Use Self-Reflection and Evaluation in Education.
-Think about how much easier your day would be if you had effective classroom routines in place for all these stressful situations.
+You can review an article titled How Teachers Use Self-Reflection and Evaluation in Education.
+Think about how much easier your day would be if you had effective classroom routines for all these stressful situations.
 How much smoother would the lesson be if students knew exactly what to do in each of these situations?

 Another way to prepare students for the classroom and the rest of their life is by incorporating a growth mindset into the learning environment.
 If this topic interests you, as it does me, you can read this in-depth post called 28 Ways to Incorporate a Growth Mindset Concept in the Classroom.

 The key is to make as many classroom routines as needed.
 Teach them, practice them, make them habitual and post them on the walls as reminders.
 One of the benefits of this is that the next time a student isn’t doing what he should be, you can calmly ask him: “What should you be doing?” and point at the classroom routine board.
 There will be no excuse they can give you because when routines in the classroom are in place, they know what they should be doing.